 Major Viewer Pass

 As of 2019, there is a new addition to CSGO Majors and it is called Major Viewer Pass.
-It is a purchasable in-game item that gives exclusive access to:
+Its a purchasable in-game item that gives exclusive access to:

 - Upgradeable event coin

 - Unlimited team graffiti for the duration of the Major

 - Steam chat flair for the duration of the Major

 Beginning with the Berlin 2019 Major, you’re no longer able to get random drops just by watching the match.
 A lot of people abused this option and left streams on without actually watching the Major.